Rule 5160:1-3-05.20 | Medicaid: deeming of resources.

 (1) The resource limit for a child is described in rule 5160:1-3-05.1 of the Administrative Code in addition to what is excluded as described in rule 5160:1-3-05.14 of the Administrative Code.

-(2) The resources of an eligible child consist of whatever resources the eligible child has in his or her own right plus whatever resources are deemed to the eligible child from his or her parent(s).
+(2) The resources of an eligible child consist of his or her own resources plus the resources that are deemed to the eligible child from the child's parent(s).

 (a) After the exclusions are applied, only the countable resources over the resource limit of the parent(s) living in the household are deemed to the eligible child when there is only one eligible child.

-(i) If there is one parent in the household the parental resource limit is two thousand dollars.
+(i) When there is one parent in the household the parental resource limit is two thousand dollars.

-(ii) If both parents are in the household the parental resource limit is three thousand dollars.
+(ii) When both parents are in the household the parental resource limit is three thousand dollars.

-(iii) If both natural or adoptive parents and a step-parent are in the household the parental resource limit is two thousand dollars for one natural or adoptive parent plus three thousand dollars for the other natural or adoptive parent with the step-parent.
+(iii) When both natural or adoptive parents and a stepparent are in the household the parental resource limit is two thousand dollars for one natural or adoptive parent plus three thousand dollars for the other natural or adoptive parent with the stepparent.

 (c) None of the parents' resources are deemed to any ineligible children.

-(4) An eligible child is not eligible for medical assistance if his or her own countable resources plus the value of the parent(s)'s resources deemed to the eligible child exceed the resource limit for a child described in rule 5160:1-3-05.1 of the Administrative Code.
+(4) An eligible child is not eligible for medical assistance when the child's own countable resources plus the value of the parent(s)'s resources deemed to the eligible child exceed the resource limit for a child described in rule 5160:1-3-05.1 of the Administrative Code.

 Supplemental Information